fnproject/tutorials/Troubleshooting/README.md

 **Note:** We are using rsyslog/rsyslog container here.
 For detailed documentation, please check here: https://www.rsyslog.com/doc/getting_started/index.html

-1. Create a local directory to host the config and log files
+First, create a local directory to host the config and log files

 ![user input](images/userinput.png)
 >```